grubwuf/rarewasayapp/README.md

 # RareWasay World

+✨ Full-blown RareWasay app, so you can express your inner RareWasay

+🥇 features :

+login/registration page;;

-✨ *Official RareWasay app with a login/registration page, and a 🔴 LIVE FEED of RareWasay's videos!*
+a continous LIVE FEED of rarewasay's videos!;;

 ⚡ Compiled in C#